AnishK05/SafeStep/README.md

 # Welcome to SafeStep: Your Personal Safety Companion for Urban Walking Routes

 SafeStep is a safety-focused navigation app that provides users with safer walking routes in urban areas.
-By leveraging crowdsourced data, real-time updates, and safety flags, SafeStep empowers users to make informed decisions about their routes, ensuring peace of mind while walking.
+By leveraging crowd-sourced data, real-time updates, and safety flags, SafeStep empowers users to make informed decisions about their routes, ensuring peace of mind while walking.

 <img src="/app/assets/images/homepage.jpg" alt="SafeStep Intro" width="200"/>

----

 ## Motivation